-I was working on the upgrade issue from 10.2.0.4 to 220.127.116.11 where some queries were taking long time.
-In this case, since there were lot of intermediate releases so we had to check in which release actually the issues start coming.
+Team was working on the upgrade issue from 10.2.0.4 to 220.127.116.11 where some queries were taking long time.
+In this case, since there were lot of intermediate releases, check should be done that from which release actually the issues starts coming.

 Found the solution for this in the excellent blog by Coskan, where he described step by step methodology to understand and resolve these issues.

 This is kind of narrow down approach in which things that are causing issues are caught (and fixed for some time)and then work on them with Oracle to have proper fix

 It is based on the view v$system_fix_control which contains the list of bugs fixed in particular release.

 1. Get the sql_id from for which plan is changing across releases